Kong/docs.konghq.com/app/enterprise/1.3-x/db-encryption.md

 When encryption is enabled on a Kong node, it checks the status of the cluster keyring on boot.
 If it detects that no keys are present in the keyring, it will generate a key automatically.
 This process allows encryption/decryption operations to begin immediately.

 For all other nodes, the generated key will be automatically distributed within a few seconds.

+Note that encryption keys are held _only_ in memory, and will not persist past a restart of the Kong process (e.g., running `kong restart`).
+Because of this, you must export the keyring following it's initialization, or any sensitive fields written with the keyring will not be recoverable if all Kong nodes in a cluster restart simultaneously.
+Key material _will_ persist after a soft reload of Kong (e.g., `kong reload`).

 ### Verify the Cluster Keyring